• Practice

 Statistics show that the plant's average daily internal reclaimed water usage is 6,138 tonnes, with an internal reclaimed water reuse rate of 3.8%.

-To effectively promote the improvement of the Group's water resource utilisation efficiency, we formulate production water management goals and monitor the annual progress of goal progress.
+To effectively promote the improvement of the Group's water resource utilisation efficiency, we formulate production water management targets* for the water supply and sewage treatment businesses in the Chinese Mainland and monitor the annual progress in achieving the targets.

 Production Water Management Goals